w3c/wai-easy-checks/content/headings.md

 2. Visit the page you want to check
 3. Click on the 'Check headings' link in your bookmarks

+[TO DO]: Add or link to keyboard instructions

 ### What to look for

 * Does the page have any headings?